SOAR: Autonomous Improvement of Instruction Following Skills via Foundation Models

 Overview

-The standard paradigm for improving instruction following policies involves a human manually collecting additional robot data, labelling it with language instructions, and then finetuning the policy on this data.
-Can we instead leverage the policy's pre-existing capabilities to bootstrap a self-improvement process?
+The standard paradigm for improving instruction following policies involves manually collecting additional robot data, labelling it with language instructions, and then finetuning the policy on this data.
+This process is expensive, and hard to scale up without huge human effort.
+Can we instead deploy robot fleets to collect large-scale datasets without human supervision, and use that data to self-improve the policy?

 We propose a particular formulation of an autonomous improvement loop, which we call SOAR, that enables self-improvement of a multi-task language-conditioned policy.
-The idea is to:
+The key ideas are:

-SOAR first decouples a language-conditioned policy into an image-goal conditioned policy and a language-conditioned image subgoal generator.
-With such a formulation, any autonomously collected data can be used for learning with an entirely self-supervised learning algorithm, namely hindsight-relabeled goal-conditioned learning.
+SOAR decouples a language-conditioned policy into an image-goal conditioned policy and a language-conditioned image subgoal generator.
+The benefit of such a formulation is that any autonomously collected data can be used to improve the policy with an entirely self-supervised learning algorithm, namely hindsight-relabeled goal-conditioned learning.

-Instruction following can then build off of the Internet-scale knowledge stored in VLMs.
-VLMs can be used as task proposers to bias the policy to learn to reach semantically interesting goals, and the same VLMs can automate the success detection of autonomously collected trajectories.
+Autonomous data collection can then build off of the Internet-scale knowledge stored in VLMs and diffusion models.
+VLMs can be used as task proposers to guide the policy towards semantically interesting goals, and can automate the success detection of autonomously collected trajectories.
+Diffusion models can be used to synthesize interesting and diverse image goals from the semantic goals generated by the VLM.
+Both of these components help guide data collection towards interesting yet diverse tasks.

 System Diagram